lkfink/pupilTutorial/README.md

 ### Main interactive tutorial script
 `Fink_pupilCodeTutorial_interactive.mlx` is the main tutorial script.
 It contains text, MATLAB code, and interactive user interfaces for understanding some fundamentals of time series and signal-to-signal analyses.

 `Fink_pupilCodeTutorial_interactive.html` is an html print out of the code and figures in the above .mlx script, for those who want to browse online, or who do not have MATLAB.
-We are in the process of converting all code in this repository to python and will be providing a full python version in the future.
 Note that the interactive controls are not available in the html version.

 `Fink_toydata.mat` contains the toy data set for the tutorial.